Kosuke Nakamura

-Kosuke Nakamura (中村 航輔, Nakamura Kōsuke) is a Japanese professional footballer who plays as a goalkeeper for Portimonense.
+Kosuke Nakamura (中村 航輔, Nakamura Kōsuke) is a Japanese professional footballer who lastly played as a goalkeeper for Portimonense.
 He has represented the Japan national team internationally.

 International career

 In June 2011, Nakamura was called up to the Japan U17 national team for the 2011 FIFA U-17 World Cup and he played four matches.
 In August 2016, he was also selected for the Japan U23 national team for the 2016 Summer Olympics and he played two matches.

-In May 2018 he was named in the Japan national team's squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in the Japan national team's squad for the 2018 FIFA World Cup in Russia.